department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/conversation-guide.md

 Let's assume that you live in New Orleans, and you have friends from the service joining you for Independence Day next summer.
 I'd like you to see if there are any Independence Day events that you could attend together while they're here July 1st through 5th.

-- *How got back to Events List page: Back in browser / breadcrumbs / "Find more events" at bottom of detail pg / "In this section" menu*
+- *How got back to Events List page: Back in browser / breadcrumb / "See other outreach events" at bottom of detail pg / "In this section" menu > Outreach events*

 - *Option selected: All upcoming / Next week (from Dec 5) / Next month (from Jan 1) / Specific date / **Custom date range** / Past events*